raymondminglee/Sound-Processing-for-Robotics/index.md

 <img src="pic/loc.PNG?raw=true"/>

 The accuracy of the multi-source localization is highly dependent on the quality of the ICA extracted signal.
 When the extracted signals can be identified subjectively as one of the known sound sources, the error between the actual and the estimated angle are relatively small (less than 10 degrees).
-However, for example, the above trail doesn’t have a clear extracted signal for Speaker B. Thus, the error is relatively large.
-The elevation angle is calculated using the similar methodology.
-However, its error doesn’t correspond to the quality of the ICA algorithm.